wangys96/Exotic-Pricing/README.md

 QuantLib-Examples
 ===
-This repo store some examples and projects of QuantLib, including option pricing, Monte-Carlo simulation etc.
+This repo store some applications of QuantLib.

 ### Projects
 + **AsianOption (C++)**